orxfun/orx-imp-vec/README.md

 In addition, using the unsafe `get_mut` method, cyclic self referencing vectors can be represented.
-Consider for isntance, the following example where the vector contains two points pointing to each other.
+Consider for instance, the following example where the vector contains two points pointing to each other.
 This cyclic relation can be represented with the unsafe call to the `get_mut` method.